AdobeDocs/deliverability-learn.en/help/additional-resources/Unsubscribe-Do's-and-Do-Not's.md

 + Allowing the customer a place to add this information can be helpful for you as far as future insights – but make it an optional field on the unsubscribe landing page.
 + A better approach would be to inform them that they have been unsubscribed successfully and then allow a space for them to optionally offer the reason(s).

 Remember that unsubscribes are better than complaints.
 People who are not engaging with your email program positively can have a negative effect on your deliverability reputation as well as your metrics.
-Now, it’s time for you to focus on cultivating deeper relationships with your current subscribers by treating them to engaged, relevant messaging that they can’t wait to open, click through, and make a purchase!
+Now, it's time for you to focus on cultivating deeper relationships with your current subscribers by treating them to engaged, relevant messaging that they can't wait to open, click through, and make a purchase!